philipbelesky/gray-matter/README.md

 - For Critic Mark you'll need to manually install the [Critic Markup package](http://criticmarkup.com/sublime-text.php) — it is not in package control.
 - For Pandoc syntax you'll need to install the [Pandoc Academic package](https://github.com/larlequin/PandocAcademic) from Package Control

-## Visual Studio Installation & Configuration
+## Visual Studio Code Installation

 Currently the theme is available through the Visual Studio Marketplace.
 You can then activate it in the `Preferences` > `Color Theme` section of the menu.